Premium Market Analysis, Trader Education, Software, and Trading Strategies. Thirty Years Of Skin In The Game

 About a week ago I ran into a backtesting conundrum while analyzing a simple relative strength ETF rotation strategy.
 A call to quants to compare results received only one answer but the cooperation led to a solution and to a deeper understanding.

 In the process of studying the impact of selecting the close as the entry point instead of the open, I realized that I could not reproduce the results of a popular web-based backtester.
-Then I wrote this article and I challenged quants in Twitter to run their own tests to determine the source of the discrepancy.
+Then I challenged quants on Twitter to run their own tests to determine the source of the discrepancy.
 I have no problem being proved wrong and I consider this part of a learning process.
-But it appears that not many quants are interested in challenges even though they frequently use the word “community”.
-Probably, the word community has different meaning for different people, depending on objectives of course.
+But it appears that not many quants are interested in challenges, even though they frequently use the word “community.”
+Probably, the word community has different meanings for different people, depending on objectives, of course.

 The only response was from Cesar Alvarez.
 He also posted his analysis in an article.
 We exchanged several emails with results and comments and finally discovered the reason for the discrepancies.